lifting-bits/mcsema/docs/DebuggingTips.md

 # Things have gone wrong, now what?

 This document describes some approaches to debugging the lifted bitcode produced by McSema on Linux.
-This document does not describe [how to add missing instructions](AddAnInstruction.md), or how to [resolve lifting errors](McsemaWalkthrough.md#fixing-errors).
+This document does not describe [how to add missing instructions](AddAnInstruction.md), or how to [resolve common errors](CommonErrors.md).

 #### Terminology